Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Foundations

 Then, retrieval tasks can be considered as instance-level classification, so the objective can be formatted as:

-Specially, audio-text matching is pretext task designed to forcing a more fine-grained alignment between audio and text embeddings than contrastive pre-training.
-It train the model to predict whether a given text correctly describes a provided audio, can be seen as a binary classification task requiring the model to determine whether an audio-language pair is a match or not.
+Specifically, audio-text matching is a pretext task designed to force a more fine-grained alignment between audio and text embeddings than contrastive pre-training.
+This task trains the model to predict whether a given text correctly describes a provided audio segment, functioning as a binary classification task that determines whether an audio-language pair matches or not.
 The matching objective can be defined as:

 Here, $p$ is 1 if the audio and text are paired, otherwise it is 0.